Skip to content

 Multi-org usersCall GET /orgs (list orgs your principal can access) and choose a target org id before hitting org-scoped routes.

 X-Org headerMany operations are documented as “for the organization context (X-Org)”.
-Pass the organization id (ULID string) in this header when the operation requires an explicit org.
-OpenAPI lists which operations need it — for example list_devices (GET /devices); see the API reference and packages/api-spec/openapi.json in the repository.
+Pass the organization id (ULID string) when connecting the client — every SDK attaches it automatically.
+For multi-org scripts, use the scoped-client helpers below.
+OpenAPI lists which operations require it — see the API reference.

 orgId querySome list surfaces accept an orgId filter in addition to X-Org.
 Prefer matching the same org id in both when your generator or SDK exposes both.